bhanu3010/regrun/README.md

 -   Launches requested test suites in background.
 -   Provides real-time updates of each test to browser on web-sockets.
 -   Provides a tests status reporting dashboard.
--   Real-time updates to all connected clients.
+-   Real-time updates to all connected clients irrespective of requester.

 NOTE: Works independent of browser support to websockets.

 TODO:

 -   Retry failed tests from UI.
--   Schedule multiple test suites at once.
 -   Enable TLS + authentication/authorization layer.

 Demo: